 Kevin Andrews

-He lived in Greece for several years and studied Greek history, as well as the Greek language and tradition.
-He became close with Simon Karas, with whom he also collaborated.
+He lived in Greece for many years and was a scholar of history as well as a connoisseur of the Greek language and tradition.
+He formed a close connection with Simon Karas, with whom he also collaborated.

 Simon Karas Orchestra, National Radio Foundation, Studio at Zappeion, 1960s